Grady Jarrett: Personal life

-His father, Jessie Tuggle, played in the NFL for the Atlanta Falcons from 1987 to 2000 and his brother Justin Tuggle is currently a member of the Toronto Argonauts of the Canadian Football League.
-He also has a close relationship with Ray Lewis who he refers to as "uncle" though they are not related biologically.
+His father, Jessie Tuggle, played in the NFL for the Atlanta Falcons from 1987 to 2000.
+His brother, Justin Tuggle, is a former member of the Toronto Argonauts of the Canadian Football League.
+He also has a close relationship with Ray Lewis who he refers to as "uncle," though they are not related biologically.

-Jarrett's home in Conyers, Georgia partially burned down during the second day of the 2015 NFL Draft.
+Jarrett's home in Conyers, Georgia partially burned down during the second day of the 2015 NFL draft.
 There were nearly 50 people, including friends and family members at the home at the time of the fire.
 No injuries were reported, and the cause of the fire was believed to be electrical.
-The Atlanta Falcons drafted Jarrett the next day and immediately sent him Atlanta Falcons gear.
+The Falcons drafted Jarrett the next day and immediately sent him team gear.